hyattresearchgroup/hyatt-research-group-website/research.markdown

 ### Why Iodine?

   Most people are familiar with the element iodine due to its popularity as an antiseptic sold as iodine tinctures.
 These alcohol containing solutions cause iodine to have a brown color through the generation of something called a charge transfer complex.
 If iodine is not in an alcohol solution, if forms a different charge transfer complex with air that makes it take on a purple color.
 However, when in a vacuum, iodine looks like a silvery metal (see images below).
-  Iodine is a diverse element and exploring the metal-like properties of compounds containing iodine in its hypervalent state is the main focus of the Hyatt Research Group.
-Specifically, we study iodine(III).
-Though often used in literature, especially with drug design and synthesis, contributions to research in this field are only undertaken by a small community of chemists.
-  With knowledge of the metallic character of iodine(iii), we hypothesize: can hypervalent iodine reagents act like a metal to couple two sp3 carbons while avoiding β-hydride elimination?

 {:refdef: style="text-align: center;"}
 ![Iodine Combo Image](/media/images/iodinecombo.jpg)
 {: refdef}
+  Iodine is a diverse element and exploring the metal-like properties of compounds containing iodine in its hypervalent state is the main focus of the Hyatt Research Group.
+Though often used in literature, especially with drug design and synthesis, contributions to research in hypervalent iodine (HVI) are only undertaken by a small community of chemists.
+  Given iodine(III)'s metallic properties, we hypothesize that HVI can facilitate the formation of carbon-carbon bonds while avoiding β-hydride elimination.
+This is feasible through transmetallation, as iodine can undergo transmetallation with organometalloids and organometallics.
+Addressing this issue is significant because iodine cannot perform β-hydride elimination.

 * [Hypervalent Iodine-Guided Electrophilic Substitution]({{ site.baseurl }}/higes/)
 * [Formation of Spirolactams for Trichomoniasis Vaginalis]({{ site.baseurl }}/spirolactams-trichomoniasis/)